-[this article has been updated for 2023 since it’s original publishing date in 2019]
+[this article has been updated for 2024 since it’s original publishing date]

 Did you know that over 1 million children in the United States are being cared for by a grandparent with no parent present?
 Or that over 3.2 million children in the United States live in their grandparents’ home?